Haverhill Association FAQ

 6. DO I HAVE TO REPLACE MY OWN MAILBOX?

 A few years ago, amid complaints that mailboxes were mismatched and deteriorating, the association decided to replace all mailboxes with the uniform wooden post and metal box installations we have now.
 You no longer need to purchase a replacement mailbox if yours is damaged.
-Simply contact your area director or Susi Griffiths to request a replacement.
+Simply contact your area director or The Newcomb Group directly to request a replacement.
 We’ll even replace the numbers if they fall off.

 7. I OWN A HOME IN HAVERHILL, AM I ALLOWED TO RENT IT OUT?